 f.
 Bonding of officers, staff, and others as needed;

 i.
-Preparing agendas for Membership Meetings;
+Preparing agendas for Member-Owner Meetings;

-- Authority—The Board has the authority necessary to enable it to carry out its responsibilities.
+Section 5.6 Authority.
+The Board has the authority necessary to enable it to carry out its responsibilities.

-- Committees—The Board shall establish such committees as it deems necessary and shall delegate to them appropriate portions of its responsibility.
+Section 5.7 Committees.
+The Board shall establish such committees as it deems necessary and shall delegate to them appropriate portions of its responsibility.
 The President shall appoint committee chairs, who shall name committee members according to criteria set by the Board, set agendas, and provide for keeping and distributing of records of committee actions.
 The Board shall define for each committee, in writing, its responsibilities and authority.
 The Board shall review the committee structure at least annually, to ensure its continuing aptitude to meet the evolving needs of the Co-op.

 At the first Board meeting of each term, the Directors shall elect four officers for the coming

 c.
 Acts as the Board's agent in supervising management level staff;

 d.
 Approves expense reimbursements for Directors and Alternates;